 HERMETIC ARTS is a multidisciplinary producing partnership, creating genre work in theatre, film, podcasting, and animation.

 Our first show, BADD (Bothered About Dungeons & Dragons), had successful runs at the London VAULT Festival, Brighton Fringe, and London Horror Festival in 2017.
 Written and performed by Carrie Marx, BADD is a theatrical exploration into the 1980s US Satanic Panic.
-Our second show Unburied ran at VAULT Festival in March 2018.
+Our second show Unburied ran at VAULT Festival in March 2018, and will be staged at Brighton Horror Fest and the Soho Theatre in October 2018.

 Our new show, April premieres at the London Horror Festival this October.